 23 Best Things To Do On The June Long Weekend In Sydney

-Boasted as ‘Australia’s coolest festival’, Perisher Peak Festival celebrates the start of the ski season with a 3 day non ticketed music weekend!
-Book your ski pass and accommodation with Perisher and enjoy a full weekend of snow and entertainment, I’m sure Queen Elizabeth will be celebrating in the exact same way.
+Boasted as ‘Australia’s coolest festival’ event, Perisher Peak Festival celebrates the start of the ski season with a 3 day non ticketed music weekend!
+Book your ski pass and accommodation with Perisher and enjoy a full weekend of snow and entertainment.

 Vivid Sydney Festival showcases creatives by lighting up the city and running incredible art, music and creative events from May to June.
 Book onto one of the events or just take a walk around Darling Harbour and be amazed by the cool installations and colourful Opera house.

 Stay at Sydney Harbour YHA to see amazing views of Vivid from the incredible rooftop.
 We also recommend visiting on the opening night after 9pm.
 Trust us!
 It’s always quiet at this time!

 4. Dine like a Queen or a King(?) in the Queen Victoria Building